 In 1947, there were only 46 engineering colleges and 53 polytechnics with an annual intake of 6,240 students.
 Due to the initiatives taken during successive Plan periods, and particularly because of large-scale private sector participation, the number of All India Council of Technical Education (AICTE) approved technical and management institutions has risen to 4,791 in 2001-02 with an annual intake of 6.7 million students.
 Almost every Five Year Plan contributed to the strengthening of the vocational education system in the country.
 The Second Five Year Plan, for example, provided for the establishment of 38 junior technical schools for students in the age-group 14-17 and these numbers kept on increasing in the subsequent years.
 Vocationalisation of education at the higher secondary stage was one of the important reforms included in the Sixth Plan.
 Measures were initiated to establish the necessary links combining vocationalisation, skill training, in-plant apprenticeship and placement in gainful employment as composite parts of an integrated effort to raise the level of utility of the programme, and its wider acceptance and success.
-In the following Plans, facilities for vocational education were diversified into commerce and services.
-During the 9th Five Year Plan, the scheme for Vocationalisation of Education at 10+2 stage was introduced to regulate admissions at college level.
+In the following Plans, facilities for vocational education at 10+2 stage was introduced to regulate admissions at college level.
 The purpose was to divert at least 25 per cent students of 10+2 stage to self-employment or wage-employment, while providing them with vocational competence in a field of their choice.